 - Eat incredible French dishes at Le Distillerie.

-– Explore one of Bordeaux’s up-and-coming neighbourhoods, The Capucins.
+- Explore one of Bordeaux’s up-and-coming neighborhoods, The Capucins.

 - Party until dawn at Light Club de Bordeaux

 - Sample amazing local wines at the Millesima wine cellar.

 - Sample from a long list of cocktails at Point Rouge.

 - Sip tasty drinks at L’Excale.